deathcap/avatar/README.md

 containing the vertices and UV coordinates for the player model, for use with the provided vertex and fragment shaders.

+For an example, run `npm start` or check out the [live demo](http://deathcap.github.io/avatar).
+Try dragging your skin image file from your hard disk onto the demo to change the textures.

 ## Skin formats

 Currently supported: